ydkmlt84/Maintainerr_docs/docs/Collections.md

 When media has exclusions, an `Excl` badge will be shown on the top-right side of the card.

-### Data syncing from Plex
+### Data syncing from media server

-If media is added to the Plex collection outside of Maintainerr, it will be added to the associated Maintainerr collection.
+If media is added to the collection outside of Maintainerr, it will be added to the associated Maintainerr collection.
 These manually added items will be ignored by the rule processor.

-If you delete media from the Plex collection outside of Maintainerr, it will be removed from the corresponding Maintainerr collection.
+If you delete media from the collection outside of Maintainerr, it will be removed from the corresponding Maintainerr collection.
 However, if the media still matches your rules, it will be re-added to the collection in subsequent rule processing cycles.

 ## Misc

 - By clicking on the collection's name you can see all media currently added to the collection.
 On the top-right side there'll be a number indicating the number of days before removal.

-- Maintainerr will never remove the collection from Plex if you specified a manual collection.
+- Maintainerr will never remove the collection from your media server if you specified a manual collection.